 The VLOOKUP function in Excel can be used to return a value from a table based on a lookup value.
 However, sometimes you might want to return a simple True or False result based on whether or not a value exists in a table.

-In this article you will teach yourself how to create a vlookup formula which returns just true of false.
+In this article, you learn how to create a vlookup formula which returns just true of false.
 You may need it to check if you have some data missing.

 It is possible to create a vlookup formula which returns only boolean values – true or false.